-10 Feb Language and grammar as a USP – That’s to say ‘ultimate’ selling point
+10 Feb Grammar and language as a USP

 When you proofread for a living, as I do, you notice linguistic and grammatical faux pas instinctively.
 However, we are all influenced by the language and grammar in our lives more than we think.

 From fellow commuters on the train reading a newspaper, book, or smart phone, to you sitting at your desk reading emails, language and grammar is all around us.
 Where I work at VoiceNotes, a transcription company based right here in the City, it’s at the heart of our operation, and it’s our business to make your business thrive.

 Speaking of business, how much time and effort have you invested in making language work for your company?
 Are those clever slogans and taglines really serving their purpose?
 Is your grammar perfect?
 For instance, ‘going the extra mile’ is all well and good if you find your Sat Nav has miscalculated the distance to your destination, but linguistically it’s a classic cliché.

 If one prospective job candidate claims to ‘always give 110%’ and another claims they ‘always strive to fulfil their potential’, who is an employer going to favour – the hyperbole-loving candidate with an untenable grasp of logic or the modest, yet determined, realist?

 Moreover, as with anything, business speaks its own language, comprising terminology that, naturally, has evolved to become colloquial, a lot of which crops up in the meeting notes I proofread, such as ‘plain vanilla’ stocks or ‘lion’s share’ of assets.